Guide to Renting a Car in Iceland: All You Need to Know

 When you rent a car in Iceland, you’ll discover that the majority of the available options are manual vehicles.
 This is the case in not only Iceland but anywhere that you travel in Europe.
 Manual cars are just the norm, as opposed to the automatic vehicles that are most popular in North America.
 However, if you can’t drive a manual vehicle and need an automatic vehicle during your trip to Iceland, rest assured that you can usually find one via your rental car provider, so long as you book far enough in advance.

-Can you rent a car with automatic transmission in Iceland?
+- Can you rent a car with an automatic transmission in Iceland?

 Yes, while manual cars are the most popular vehicles on the road in Iceland, you can still find automatic transmission vehicles at car rentals in Iceland.
 At Lava Car Rental, we offer a variety of automatic transmission 4x4 vehicles, a few automatic transmission economy vehicles, as well as automatic transmission campervans.